satpalsr/sdk/docs/server.hytopia.md

 </td><td>

-Represents a player controlled entity in a world.
+Represents an entity controlled by a player in a world.

 </td></tr>